-There are countless toxic chemicals in conventional skin care that aren’t doing your health or your skin any favors.
+There are countless toxic chemicals in conventional skincare that aren’t doing your health or your skin any favors.
 Some show you quick results, but degrade your skin over time.
-Others are simply fillers or fragrance that are used because they are cheap or convenient.
+Others are simply fillers or fragrances that are used because they are cheap or convenient.
 They provide no real benefits to your complexion and can take an insidious toll on your health.

 Now let’s talk about how to ditch the less-than-natural stuff you’ve got in your cabinet.

 Could Your Skin Be Addicted to Your Skincare Products?

 When your skin gets used to the chemical ingredients that are in a lot of skincare products, it can be hard to wean yourself off of them.
 Benzoyl peroxide is a great example.
 Usually prescribed for acne, benzoyl peroxide clears up skin by killing bacteria and reducing oil production.
 In the long term, it is extremely drying to most skin types (our skin produces oil for a reason…).

 Benzoyl peroxide is essentially bleach.
 Many people find that when they use the ingredient regularly, their towels and garments actually change color!
 This drying ingredient is damaging your skin’s acid mantle, which acts as a protective barrier.
 The pH of your skin should be between 4.5-5.5, but those who use benzoyl peroxide will develop a more alkaline mantle.
 Then you stop using the ingredient and your skin, in its own way, has a panic attack as it tries to get back to its natural pH.